VRConservation/confi/3_primer.md

 **Understanding New Models for Accessing Private Investment**

----

 ## Background
 With the passage of the Infrastructure Investment and Jobs Act (better known as the Bipartisan Infrastructure Law) in 2021 and the additional resources provided by the Inflation Reduction Act of 2022, there has been much attention on federal funding for the nation’s infrastructure.
 Water systems, including investments to improve drinking water health and security, wastewater and stormwater systems, and natural infrastructure stand to benefit from this infusion of money.
 However, underneath this apparent largesse lurks a different truth – over 85% of all investments in our communities’ water infrastructure come from local sources - people like you and me paying our taxes and water bills to our local water utilities.
 Chronically underfunded, these utilities can benefit not just from infusions of public funds from Washington, DC and state capitals but from smart, innovative financing strategies that leverage private investments to help public funding work harder.

-A parallel news cycle highlighted the increasing appeal of environmental impact bonds and similar outcomes-based approaches to financing water infrastructure.
-The City of Buffalo created a large environmental impact bond to help the city overcome flooding and pollution problems with green infrastructure installations on private property.
-Although the City's bond counsel shot down the investment for private properties, the city is doing work on public properties.
-In California, Blue Forest Conservation and the Yuba Water Agency launched a second Forest Resilience Bond, delivering another 25 million (USD) to forest and watershed health projects in the Northern Sierra.
+A parallel news cycle highlighted the increasing appeal of environmental impact bonds and similar outcomes-based approaches to financing reduction in wildfire threats.
+In California, Blue Forest Conservation and the Yuba Water Agency launched a second Forest Resilience Bond in 2021, delivering 25 million (USD) to forest and watershed health projects in the Northern Sierra.
+Quanitifed ventures launched a private land forestry initiative known as the [Wildfire Mitigation Environmental Impact Fund](https://www.quantifiedventures.com/wildfire-mitigation-environmental-impact-fund), a revolving loan fund that aims to reduce wildfire risk in Southwest Colorado.

 What makes these approaches compelling?
 How do they work, and what benefits can they provide?
 This document hopes to clear up some of the mystery around these and other conservation financing strategies by:

-- Clearly describing collaborative project finance
+- Clearly describing collaborative project finance.
-- Unpacking the roles played by participants in these strategies and the structures that deliver private investment to projects
+- Unpacking the roles played by participants in these strategies and the structures that deliver private investment to projects.
-- Providing examples and lessons learned from existing finance collaborations
+- Providing examples and lessons learned from existing finance collaborations.

 ## Why Conservation Finance?
-Impact investment, outcomes-based finance packages, private-public partnerships, and other strategies to access private capital are, in some ways, variations on a time-tested model for accessing the capital needed to fund community infrastructure.
+Impact investment, outcomes-based finance packages, private-public partnerships, and other strategies to access private capital are, in some ways, variations on time-tested models, such as revolving loan funds, for accessing the capital needed to fund community projects and infrastructure.
 Many water utilities have traditionally issued bonds to borrow the money needed to finance sewer systems, water treatment facilities, and other hard infrastructure.
 Debt-financing these investments has many advantages, including immediate access to the full amount of money needed for projects, reduced upfront costs compared to paying cash for projects, and inter-generational equity that links repayment of the debt to payors who benefit from its services across the project's lifespan.
 In addition, debt financing may reduce the short-term financial impact on water ratepayers.

 For example, the WaterNow Alliance point out that if a utility with a 70 million (USD) annual budget were considering investing 10 million (USD) in a major GSI incentive program, the utility would have to raise rates by 14% to pay for the program out of its annual operating budget.
 If, instead, the utility debt-financed the program and paid for it over 20 years, less than a 1% rate increase would be needed to implement the same $10 million program.[^1]

 ## Benefits of Private Finance
+Although not widely used, the benefits of leveraging public funds with private are many:

 - Matches investment-ready capital with on-the-ground restoration projects that yield environmental and social returns.
 - Accelerates the pace and scale at which restoration and green infrastructure are funded and scaled.
 Much of the previous examples noted are infrastructure and water focused.
 However, integrating nature-based solutions through restoration of riparian, forested, farmland, and other habitats are critical to these efforts.
 Conservation finance can yield these dual benefits by raising funds upfront and decreasing the time for project completion from decades to 2-3 years.
 - Stabilizes otherwise irregular funding from public sources, allowing work to move forward more rapidly and predictably, significantly aiding cash-poor non-profits and municipalities in starting and completing projects.